zeeshanali/Online-Help/docs/Install_Guide/ig_ch_10_troubleshooting.md

 is modified.
 If a Lustre* server NID changes, the server NID record in the Command Center must be updated.

-For a procedure to update server NIDS, see the Manager for Lustre\* online Help topic, *Handling network address changes*.
+For a procedure to update server NIDS, see the Intel® Manager for Lustre* software online Help topic, *Handling network address changes*.

 ***Problem:*** **You are unable to create or read a file from a client and a “*Permission denied”* message is displayed.**